ANTASGUPTA/30_DAYS_OF_KOTLIN/README.md

 May 26, 2020 - June 7, 2020 : Submit project

-For the same I have created a Calculator Application which is capapble of doing all the basic mathematical operations which includes: Addition, Subtraction, Multiplication and Division.
+For the same I have created a Calculator Application which is capable of doing all the basic mathematical operations which include: Addition, Subtraction, Multiplication and Division.

 Thank You